rvrebcev/near-development-101/content/near101_chapter_1.md

 We first import the `Product` class and the `listedProducts` map.

 Then we modify the `setProduct` function to adjust it to use the new `Product` class and the `listedProducts` map.
 We first check if the product id already exists in the map.
 If it does, we throw an error.
-Otherwise, we call the `fromPayload` method to create a new `Product` object from the payload.
+Otherwise, we call the `fromPayload` method to create a new `Product` object from the payload and store it in the `listedProducts` map.

 We also modify the `getProduct` function to adjust it to use the new `Product` class and the `listedProducts` map.

-Finally, we create the `getProducts` function to return all the products in the map.
+Finally, we create the `getProducts` function to return all products in the map.

 ### Contract Redeployment
 NEAR allows us to update our contract code on the blockchain.
 We can do this by redeploying the contract.